Security-Onion-Solutions/securityonion-docs/analyzers.rst

 Analyzers
 ==========
-Starting in Security Onion 2.3.130, we have included analyzers, which allow you to quickly gather context around an observable.
+Starting in Security Onion 2.3.130, we have included analyzers which allow you to quickly gather context around an observable.

 Supported Analyzers and Data Types
 ----------------------------------